AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 ## Snippets {#snippets}

 If you define a region as a Snippet, end users will be able to choose which approved [Snippet](../../../../product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md)they'd like to insert in this region.
-Although Rich Text elements can be converted into Snippets from within the email editor, when you define a region specifically as a Snippet it cannot be converted to Rich Text.&nbsp;You can specify a Snippet region using a <div> with class=”mktoSnippet”
+Although Rich Text elements can be converted into Snippets from within the email editor, when you define a region specifically as a Snippet it cannot be converted to Rich Text.
+You can specify a Snippet region using a <div> with class=”mktoSnippet”

 Required attributes
 **id: **ID string.
 Contains only letters, numbers, dash "-", and underscore "_".
 No spaces allowed.
 Must be unique.
 **mktoName:** String.
 This is the display name that will be shown in Email Editor 2.0.
 Best practice is to use a descriptive name.

 Default value (optional)
-**mktoDefaultSnippetId**:&nbsp;The numerical ID of the Marketo Snippet that should appear by default (will only work if a Snippet with that ID exists and is approved in that workspace).
+**mktoDefaultSnippetId**: The numerical ID of the Marketo Snippet that should appear by default (will only work if a Snippet with that ID exists and is approved in that workspace).

 Example:
 `<pre data-theme="Confluence"><div class="mktoSnippet" id="unsubscribeFooter" mktoName="Unsubscribe Footer" mktoDefaultSnippetId="12"></div></pre>`